breazzzy/profiteer-frontend/README.md

 ## About

 Simple website made to view stock information, made as a school project.
 Backend -> *https://github.com/breazzzy/profiteer-backend*

+## Packages used

+Vue.js, Axios.js, d3.js, pinia.js and bootstrap.
+I also used vue3-popper for popups.
+Use JWT for logins.

 ## Project Setup